ScazLab/ScazLab.github.io/_posts/2016-10-04-Fall-projects.md

 #### Perception

-Currently, the perception system relies on fiducial marker tracking (see below)
+Currently, the perception system relies on fiducial marker tracking (see below).
+A lot of other things need to be perceived in a collaborative scene.

 #### Control

-Improve the robot's action capabilities:
+Improve the robot's action capabilities.
+For example implementing more diverse grasping behaviors for more actions.

 #### Human-Robot Interaction

+In particular we are planning to investigate actions that are highly collaborative: action in which each participant has to continuously adapt and react to their teammates' behaviors.
+Typical such actions are supportive actions like holding a part for someone else working on it.

 ### Support on ideation/implementation of new/more complex interaction scenarios

+We are working on new experimental scenarios and need help on designing these.
+This includes things as diverse as participating to the general setup of the experiment to designing parts of building tasks as well as 3D printing, laser cutting and painting them!

 ### Research projects